-PREREQUISITES: SALI6012 RESEARCH METHODS FOR THE SOCIAL SCIENCES and SALI6031 TECHNIQUES OF APPLIED SOCIAL STATISTICAL ANALYSIS
+PREREQUISITES: SALI6012 RESEARCH METHODS FOR THE SOCIAL SCIENCES, SALI6031 TECHNIQUES

+OF APPLIED SOCIAL STATISTICAL ANALYSIS

 COURSE DESCRIPTION: This is an advanced course requiring knowledge of elementary and intermediate applied statistics and prior exposure to seminars in survey sampling as taught in Research Methods Courses.
-Students are exposed to practical problems which enable students to develop an understanding of sampling design issues.
-With respect to complex sampling designs, there is some concentration on the development and manipulation of selection and other compensatory weights, methods of handling missing data, the effect of stratification and clustering on estimation and inference, alternative variance estimation procedures and other challenges to estimation and statistical inference.
+Learners are exposed to practical problems which enhance their understanding of sampling design issues.
+With respect to complex sampling designs, there will be some concentration on the development and manipulation of selection and other compensatory weights, methods of handling missing data, the effect of stratification and clustering on estimation and statistical inference, alternative variance estimation procedures, and other challenges associated with statistical estimation and inference.